 There are several factors involved in both underwriting and premium calculation.
 These factors include:

-1. Age at application
+1. Age at the time of application

 3. Tobacco and alcohol use